Today is Safer Internet Day and therefore what better topic to blog about than keeping our kids safe while they are online.

 Going back to one of the first points I made, the internet can quickly take things out of context and ultimately out of control.
 We can’t change the fact that social media plays (or will play) a big part in our childrens’ lives.
 We need to guide them in using these sites positively.
 Teach them kindness and acceptable behavior online just as we would in their day-to-day lives.
 They need to be responsible for their actions and realise that any form of bullying is totally unacceptable.

-Our kids need to feel comfortable enough to talk to us (or indeed another trusted adult) when they come across something online they may not be sure about.
+Our kids need to feel comfortable enough to talk to us (or another trusted adult) when they come across something they’re not comfortable with.
 We need to support them by always being open about everything related to the internet.
-If you don’t feel you have the skills to be able to discuss online safety or in fact anything internet related, remember that the same rules apply online as they do outside.
-There need to be rules for internet useage – age appropriate of course – but children of all ages need to have boundaries.
+If you don’t feel you have the skills to be able to discuss online safety, remember that the same rules apply online as they do outside.
+There need to be rules for internet useage and children of all ages need to have boundaries.
 Google and Android have a Google Family link app as well as an important safety hub (find out more here and here) and Apple has similar parental control settings.
 Learn about them and use them!

 - Always set ground rules